-I’ve only completed two novels, and that certainly does not make me an expert on fiction writing.
+I’ve only completed three novels, and that certainly does not make me an expert on fiction writing.
 This means that whatever advice I offer you is based solely on my own limited experience.
 I’d much prefer to toss you over to a handful of real experts on fiction writing – which I’ll do in a bit.
 But, before I do, let me offer a few small lessons that I learned along the way.

-I was a non-fiction writer first, with three books to my credit (albeit under a different name).
+I was a non-fiction writer first, with five books to my credit (albeit under a different name).
 I quickly discovered that the world of fiction writing is so very different from the non-fiction one.
 In non-fiction, there’s no need for an agent.
 You simply approach a publisher in your niche with a book proposal.
 The proposal is constructed long before you even begin to write the book, and for me, writing the proposal was much harder than writing the actual book.
 (If you’re interested in writing non-fiction, here’s a great article on how to write a book proposal composed by the Writer’s Relief Staff of the Huffington Post.)

 For fiction, the whole process is entirely different.
 In the fiction world, no one will even look at you until you’ve written an entire novel.
 Yes, that means 80,000-plus words have to travel out of your brain and down through your fingers before you can even think about taking the next step.
 That’s a lot of time and energy to invest in something for which there may be little or no return.
 That being said, it feels really freggin’ good to string together those 80,000-plus words.
 So, I say, if you want to write, write.
 And if you have a good story, one that you really believe people want to hear, don’t stop writing.
 That’s the trick.
 If you start, you HAVE to finish.